 The Elkmont fireflies are one of 19 species of fireflies in the Smoky Mountains.
 The male lightning bugs use their flashing pattern to attract females during the mating season.

-Lottery applicants will be notified if they'll be awarded a parking pass by May 7.
+Lottery applicants will be notified if they'll be awarded a parking pass.
 Lottery winners will be charged a $20 reservation fee to help cover the cost of supplies and park personnel.

 The Cataloochee Valley Tour in Waynesville, North Carolina, offers a nighttime hike within the Great Smoky Mountains National Park to a secret location that promises a spectacular view.
 Just remember to turn off your flashlight once you get to your viewing area.